BashCloud/reactSPA/README.md

 # React SPA
 A Single Page Application, build using React and React Scripts.
-This is an under a task, given by [CARNOT Technologies](https://www.carsense.in/).

 ### Setup and Installation:
 1) Clone the repository: